JLPLabs/HVOC_2023/lab6/README.rst

 LAB 6
 =====

-In this lab you demonstrate elliptic curve cryptography to help with the hard part of security: key management.
+Attacking the hard part of security: key management.
+You will use elliptic-curve Diffie-Hellman along with techniques used in Ag Product Security to generate session keys on each power cycle.

 `FICAA <../FICAA.pdf>`_